keithnoguchi/do-in-action/README.md

 IP reachability, public IPv4, private IPv4, public IPv6, and
 floating IPv4, respectively.

-And also, you can run those tests indivisually through the standard ansible command.
+And also, you can run those tests individually through the standard ansible command.
 For example, following command runs HTTP test for non firewalls setup.